2011 FIBA Americas Championship

-The 2011 FIBA Americas Championship for Men, later known as the FIBA AmeriCup, was the qualifying tournament for FIBA Americas, at the 2012 Summer Olympics men's basketball tournament, in London.
+The 2011 FIBA Americas Championship for Men, later known as the FIBA AmeriCup, was the qualifying tournament for FIBA Americas, at the 2012 Summer Olympics, in London.
 This FIBA AmeriCup tournament was held in Mar del Plata, Argentina, from August 30 to September 11, 2011.
 Argentina won the title, defeating Brazil, 80–75, in the final match.
 This was the country's second AmeriCup championship.

 Host

 FIBA Americas named Mar del Plata, Argentina the host of the 2011 competition on May 24, 2010 at a meeting in San Juan.
 Games were played at Polideportivo Islas Malvinas, which seats more than 8,000 fans.
 Toronto and Rio de Janeiro also bid for the tournament before FIBA awarded the competition to then world number-one ranked Argentina.
 Toronto was eliminated in the first round of voting before Mar del Plata beat Rio de Janeiro in the final round 13 votes to 3.
-Toronto's bid was seen as superior to the other two, but due to the lack of government backing was not awarded the tournament.